 Both indoor and outdoor seating is available.
-You can enjoy the view while listening to jazz music from indoor which is fully climate controlled, but most people prefer to sit on the deck to get the best view of the city, especially on an overnight cruise.
+You can enjoy the view while listening to jazz music from the indoor which is fully climate controlled, but most people prefer to sit on the deck to get the best view of the city, especially on an overnight cruise.

 Lunch or dinner buffet options are also available on the boat.
 Overall, it’s a great experience that you must not miss while traveling in New Orleans.

 14. Go to a burlesque brunch in the French Quarter

 When you think of burlesque your mind wanders to scantily clad women a bit of bump and grind in a performance that combines striptease, comedy, elaborate costumes and showmanship.